 Tablao Sacromonte - Venta Del Gallo - More info

 Those are only some of the places worth seeing in Granada.
-There is much more of them so in order to avoid getting lost, I put a useful map at the bottom of the text.
+There are much more of them, so to avoid getting lost, I put a useful map at the bottom of the text.

 A few recommended places: